microsoft/botframework-cli/packages/orchestrator/README.md

   1)  Metric - one team may report Micro-Average, Macro Average, or else.
 As shown below, there can be many ways in computing a metric average, and the discrepancy can be huge using different averaging formulations.
+        Sometimes the definition of a metric, say macro average, can even vary among different teams.
   2)  Datasets – even though every party tests on the same dataset source, the dataset might diverge after a while after some data massaging, sometimes due to processing errors or filtering logic.
         Some teams may prefer some datasets, but not others, for their particular technology or models.